Off Balance ? Try Tai Chi for Seniors

 Discover the numerous benefits of tai chi for seniors including improved balance, flexibility, sleep quality and reduced chronic pain, anxiety and depression.

-• Improve everyday physical functioning, which promotes independent living
+- Improve everyday physical functioning, promoting independent living.

-Tai Chi for seniors invigorates and relaxes the body as well as improves balance and strength.
-In addition, a recent study presented at the American Heart Association annual meeting concluded that just 12 weeks of Tai Chi classes could result in improved blood pressure readings for many seniors.
+Tai Chi for seniors revitalizes the body, improves balance and strength, and offers relaxation.
+A recent study presented at the American Heart Association's annual meeting even demonstrated that just 12 weeks of Tai Chi classes could lead to improved blood pressure readings for many seniors.

 Tai Chi Movements for Seniors